February 12, 2012

 electrics-1

 This design might have worked if I had two or three times as much battery capacity, but I’m still not convinced.
-You would be better off spending the money on a proper motorhome fridge than a huge battery bank.
+I think you would be better off spending the money on a proper motorhome fridge than a huge battery bank.

 Click here to check out the Sterling Battery to Battery Charger